Mooshlol304/moosh-yt-direct/README.md

 [**View Usage Guide**](#usage-guide) *(small text)*

-### Downloading: Download and extract the Extention
+### Downloading: Download and extract the Extension

 So first go to releases and download the latest Zip File, then unzip it.